poteat/hkt-toolbelt/readme.md

 ### 1.2.1.
 Subpath Imports

-You can also optionally import subpaths:
+You can also optionally import subpaths.

 ```ts
 import $ from "hkt-toolbelt";